williamroque/Paperstack/README.md

 ## Installation

-Paperstack can be installed from PyPI with the following command.
+Paperstack can be installed from PyPI with the following command:

 ```sh
 python3 -m pip install paperstack